 We started the day early in the morning and left for a day trip from Fukuoka to the Yoshinogari Historical Park and the porcelain town of Arita.
 We took a train from Hakata Station to Tosu Station and changed the train there to Yoshinogari Koen Station.
-We had printed out some train connections before the trip from a very helpful website, where you can search for all the train connections and timetables.
+We had printed out some train connections before the trip from a useful website, where you can search for all the train connections and timetables.
 So the journey was without problems.
 While there are some trains, that have no electronic display or station announcements in English, the stations usually have signs in Japanese and English, so that you can see where you are.
-With the help of the website you can also look how many stations one trip is.
+With the help of the website, you can also look how many stations one trip is.

-It took just about 30 minutes to the Yoshinogari Koen Train Station and from there the 10-minute-walk to the Yoshinogari Historical Park was signposted.
-Unfortunately, there was heavy rain and we were soaking wet, when we arrived at the park entrance.
+It took just about 30 minutes to the Yoshinogari Koen Train Station, and from there the 10-minute-walk to the Yoshinogari Historical Park was signposted.
+Unfortunately, there was heavy rain, and we were soaking wet when we arrived at the park entrance.
 Fortunately, they provided free umbrellas!

-When we were finished, we went to the restaurant at the park entrance where I finally got something to eat and my friend finally got green cookies at the tourist shop.
+When we were finished, we went to the restaurant at the park entrance where I finally got something to eat, and my friend finally got green cookies at the tourist shop.
 We also bought umbrellas there, as it was still raining.

 Arita has some more attractions, that are located at the next train station, the Kamiarita station.
-So we took a train for one station and then walked through the sleepy small town and went to see the Tonbai Wall Alleys.
+So we took a train to one station and then walked through the sleepy small town and went to see the Tonbai Wall Alleys.

 Then we continued to the Tozan Shrine, which has a beautiful Torii Gate out of porcelain and is located across the train tracks on a hill.
-After that we went back to the Kamiarita Train Station.
-We would have loved also go to the Zwinger Palace, a full reconstruction copy of the Zwinger Palace of Dresden in Germany, but you could only get there by car or taxi and there was no taxi around.
+After that, we went back to the Kamiarita Train Station.
+We would have loved also go to the Zwinger Palace, a full reconstruction copy of the Zwinger Palace of Dresden in Germany, but you could only get there by car or taxi, and there was no taxi around.
 So we took a train to Takeoonsen Train Station, to change there to a train back to Hakata Station in Fukuoka.
 We decided to get our dinner from the grocery store at the station and bought some soda for our trip.
-Then it was already evening and we had to pack, because we would leave for our next destination in the morning of the next day - Yufuin.
+Then it was already evening, and we had to pack because we would leave for our next destination in the morning of the next day - Yufuin.